PubMed ID: 16433927

 - The urine samples were transported the same day to Komfo Anokye Teaching Hospital.
 Aliquots were prepared and frozen at -20°C. Serum and urine were later shipped to London on dry ice for long-term storage

-- Variable 2: Change in systolic blood pressure (SBP) (blood pressure measured by a trained worker)
+- Variable 2: Change in systolic blood pressure (SBP) (BP measured by a trained worker)

 - Variable 3: Change in diastolic blood pressure (DBP).